tuva-health/docs/docs/quickstart.md

   - package: tuva-health/the_tuva_project
     version: 0.2.6
 ```
-3. Execute the command `dbt deps` from the command line to import the package into your project
+3. Execute the command `dbt deps` to import the package into your project

 ## Step 3: Execute dbt build